 Gomez Salsa– Their tacos are good, yes.
 The main reason we go here though is for their “turtles”.
 So flavorful, so delicious, they are basically like a stuffed empanada.
 They also, naturally, have a large variety of salsas- make sure you check that out too!
 If you love Mexican food and are looking to mix it up a bit, but still want something that’s incredibly tasty and flavorful, make sure you give this place a try!
 More info

 Taquería Ramírez– The building might not be the fanciest, but when you bite into these generously portioned tacos it doesn’t even matter.
 The corn tortillas are so tasty, and we love the variety of taco options.
 This is one of few places we’ve been to as well where more of the customers are speaking Spanish than English- definitely a good sign!
-More info
+(Full transparency- during Covid times, their food hasn’t been as consistent in quality as it used to be, and the service hasn’t been as good either) More info

 La Mexicana: Restaurante Cantina y Tienda: Their corn tortillas are so soft, the restaurant environment and service is great, and their chips are at that perfect level of crunch.
 They also have a large menu, and what I think are incredibly fair prices.
 More info